 1. Write a Business Plan

 The first step to starting a profitable e-commerce business in Nigeria is to write an ecommerce business plan.
 In my past articles, I have explained what a business plan is and why it is important to any business in Nigeria, especially a capital-intensive business.

 You need to write a business plan if you are really passionate about e-commerce business in Nigeria.
 An ecommerce business plan guides you and informs you about everything you need to know about the e-commerce business in Nigeria.

-As an individual that is really interested in the e-commerce business in Nigeria you need to also register your ecommerce business as a company.
-The first step to register your ecommerce business into a company is to register your e-commerce business under the Corporate Affairs Commission (CAC) and after completing the registration, you will need to register your company for tax (the FIRS).
+As an individual that is really interested in the e-commerce business in Nigeria, you need to also register your ecommerce business as a company.
+The first step to registering your ecommerce business into a company is to register under the Corporate Affairs Commission (CAC) and after completing the registration, you will need to register your company for tax (the FIRS).

 3. Acquire a Domain Name